sunfounder/raphael-kit/docs/source/scratch/scratch_1.17_rotating_fan.rst

 .. image:: media/1.17_scratch.png

-In this code, you will see 2 pink blocks, turn left and turn right, which are our custom blocks.
+In this code, you will see 2 pink blocks, turn left and turn right, which are our custom blocks (functions).

 .. image:: media/1.17_new_block.png